maxhartml/Hybrid-CNN-Transformer-for-FD-DOT/README.md

 Our measurement simulation creates surface data exactly as real NIR-DOT systems would collect:

-- **500 source-detector pairs:** Comprehensive coverage of the tissue surface
+- **256 source-detector pairs:** Optimized coverage within 40mm patch radius for clinical realism
 - **Dual measurements:** Both log-amplitude and phase data for maximum information
 - **Realistic noise:** Carefully calibrated noise levels matching clinical equipment
-- **Surface constraints:** Probes placed only on tissue surfaces, just like in real procedures
+- **Surface constraints:** Probes placed only on tissue surfaces with 10-40mm separation, just like in real procedures

 ### **The Complete Data Structure: From Physics to AI**